Superkart Classes

 Brakes | Rear brake only | 4 wheel brakes required | Same | Same | Same | Same |

-Tyres | Any current or previous approved sprint tyres.
-5" only. | 4 wheel brakes required | Same | Any current or previous approved tyres.
+Tyres | Any Current or previous approved sprint Tyres .5" only. | 4 wheel brakes required | Same | Any current or previous approved tyres.
 5" or 6". | Same | Same |

 Rims | 3 bead locks per rim | Same | Same | Same, but 6 bead locks recommended | Same | Same |